julita-w-chylinska/ML-Python-Breast-Cancer-Type/README.md

 ### Interpretation of the current model performance

-The model quality is high and appears stable (there is no clear sign of overfitting, as test performance does not degrade compared to training).
+The model quality is high and appears stable (there is no sign of overfitting, as test performance does not degrade compared to training).
 Among malignant cases, approximately **95%** would be correctly predicted as malignant.
 Among benign cases, approximately **97%** would be correctly predicted as benign.

 A key next step is aligning the model threshold with the “business” (clinical) objective:
 - prioritize detecting **all** malignant tumors (minimize false negatives), even if it increases false positives, or